-You’re likely very familiar with your local and state laws surrounding alcohol delivery business — but if you’re unsure of the particulars, now is the time to check.
+You’re likely very familiar with your local and state laws surrounding alcohol delivery business.
+If you’re unsure of the particulars, now is the time to check.
 Several U.S. states that typically don’t allow local beer and wine deliver issued emergency declarations in 2020 to temporarily lift these bans, but they may have expired in some areas.
 Additionally, the type of license your company carries can affect your ability to deliver.
 Look to your state brewers guild, recent news from your legislature, and state alcohol regulatory agency for the most up-to-date information.
-And keep in mind: shipping alcohol over state lines is treated differently under the law in most states, and many of those restrictions remain in place.
+And keep in mind: shipping alcohol over state lines is treated differently under the law in most states.
+Many of those restrictions remain in place.

 2. Set up an online ordering system.